LanLou123/DXE/README.md

 # DXE
-# A voxel GI rendering engine in dx12, currently in progress
+# A voxel cone traced GI rendering engine in dx12, currently in progress